|

 smallest radius available

-- Power enters the box via the rear using two banana
+- Power enters the box via the rear using banana

 sockets, from these wires go to the track